scalawithcats/scala-with-cats/src/pages/monoids/index.md

 Note that we used `++` above instead of the more usual `+` to suggest a parallel with sequences.
-We can do exactly the same with other types of sequence, using concatenation as the binary operator and the empty sequence as our identity.
+We can do the same with other types of sequence, using concatenation as the binary operator and the empty sequence as our identity.